Scenic walk from our airbnb to downtown Park City.

 The Grand America Hotel — nicest in SLC, fun to walk through, even if you don’t stay there.
 I never made it to Sunday Brunch, but it’s supposed to be amazing.

 The Little America — same company, Sun Valley Company, owns both the Little and Grand America hotels.
 It’s very nice but a little more low key than the Grand America.
 Restaurants are great, try the Coffee Shop for comfort food and amazing hot rolls with butter.
 I loved the gym and pool and big rooms at a great price.
 Our home away from home in Salt Lake City.

 Valter’s Osteria — fine Italian, special occasion, delicious and great atmosphere.
 The owner Valter is so personable!

 Market Street Grill — Pacific Northwest seafood flown in daily.
 Great for big parties or family lunch and dinner.

 Takashi My favorite sushi restaurant.
 They have an excellent menu with many hot dishes, too.

 Sapa My daughter’s favorite sushi restaurant.
 I think she and her friends liked the “all you can eat” special.
 Plus it was exciting because you aren’t allowed in unless you’re with someone 21 years old or older.

 Les Madeleines — small Parisian bakery/cafe for breakfast and lunch.
 I love the tomato basil soup with salad!

 Italian — Antica Sicilia and Doce Sicilia.
-Recommended by Matteo Songe, swimmer from Italy on the Utah Swim team.
+Recommended by Matteo Songe, a teammate of my daughter’s from Italy.
 He said this was authentic Sicilian.
 The Carbonara pasta is prepared with flames in a cheese wheel table side!

 Aristo’s — family-operated Greek.
 Delicious.
 Outdoor seating on the patio in the summer.